dotnet/spark/benchmark/README.md

     <true for sql tests, false for functional tests>
     ```

+    **Note**: Ensure that you build the worker and application with .NET Core 3.0 in order to run hardware acceleration queries.

 ## Python
 1. Upload [run_python_benchmark.sh](run_python_benchmark.sh) and all [python tpch benchmark](python/) files to the cluster.
 2. Install pyarrow and pandas on the cluster including head and worker nodes.
 Use Conda to install these packages.
+You can create a bash script with the following commands and run that bash script on all the nodes in the cluster.
+    ```shell
+    export PATH=$PATH:/usr/bin/anaconda/bin
+    sudo chown -R sshuser /usr/bin/anaconda
+    conda update --all
+    conda install pandas
+    conda install pyarrow
+    ```
 3. Run the benchmark by invoking:
     ```shell
     run_python_benchmark.sh \